-A few years ago after Christmas they had smoked hams clearanced out at the grocery store and I couldn’t pass up a $5 hunk of amazing meat so I bought one…ever since then I’ve made ham throughout the year.
+A few years ago after Christmas they had smoked hams clearanced out at the grocery store.
+I couldn’t pass up a $5 hunk of amazing meat.
+So I bought one.
+Ever since then I’ve made ham throughout the year.

 You just need 3 ingredients and with the time it takes to reach pressure and naturally release the pressure it is done in about 20 minutes flat!

-- Quarter of a ham – near the holidays they typically come in half hams but in my 6 qt Instant Pot that wouldn’t fit, a quarter fit perfect
+- Quarter of a ham – Near the holidays you typically find bone in ham cut in half.
+In my 6 quart Instant Pot that wouldn’t fit.

 - Brown sugar